webtrees/webtrees.github.io/download/modules.md

 ## Installing/removing modules in webtrees 2.0 - 2.2

 To install a module in webtrees 2.0 or 2.2, copy it to the folder `modules_v4`.
-Themes are just special types of module, and are installed in the same folder.
+Themes are just special types of modules and are installed in the same folder.
 To remove a module, just delete it.
 To temporarily disable a module, rename it from `modules_v4/xxx` to `modules_v4/xxx.disable`.